rosieyohannan/sample-go-cfd/README.md

 ### Tests

-To launch the unit tests, use dotnet test:
+To launch the unit tests, use the following:

 ```
 go test -v ./...